3zuli/3zuli.github.io/README.md

 My name is Adam Trizuljak.
 Aside from my regular SW engineering work, I like to work on various hobby projects involving Arduino, ESP8266 & ESP32, STM32, electronics design, robotics, 3D printing and more.

-This page is a quick showcase of some of my past projects in different categories.
+This page is a quick showcase of some of my past projects in different categories, including both hobby projects and course work / research.
 Where possible, I'll provide links to public Git repos or other means of documentation.

 ## [ESP8266, ESP32 and IoT projects](iot.md)